 By the time a reader gets to the second half of the poem, lines nine through 12, a turn has occurred.
 Although the speaker seemed prepared for the end of the world in the first section, he changes his mind.
 He realizes he hasn’t adequately repented for his own sins and begs God to teach him how to do it.
 The speaker states that if he were able to confess everything he has done to God, then it would be like receiving a blood pardon.

 Analysis of Holy Sonnet VII: At the round earth’s imagin’d corners, blow

 At the round earth’s imagin’d corners, blow

 Of souls, and to your scatter’d bodies go;

-In the first lines of this piece the speaker directs his words to the angels.
+In the first lines of this piece, the speaker directs his words to the angels.
 He tells them that they should “blow” their “trumpets” at the “round earth’s imagin’d corners.”
-Or more clearly, they should blow their horns and make sure the sounds ring out over the great distances.
+Or more clearly, they should blow their horns and make sure the sounds ring out over great distances.

-In the next two lines the speaker describes how the trumpets are played in order to make the listeners “arise, and arise.”
+In the next two lines, the speaker describes how the trumpets are played in order to make the listeners “arise, and arise.”
 It is time for everyone who has died to return to the earth and find their bodies.
-It is Judgement Day and Donne’s speaker has crafted a slightly different versions of events from the Biblical account.
+It is Judgement Day and Donne’s speaker has crafted a slightly different version of events from the Biblical account.

 All whom the flood did, and fire shall o’erthrow,